Ishu93/Lake_Gregory/README.md

 **Factorial Climate Scenario Development for LSWT Assessment can be found at the following Zendo Link** https://doi.org/10.5281/zenodo.17856455

-**More detailed methodological descriptions are provided in the author’s MSc thesis, available at the following Zenodo repository link** https://doi.org/10.5281/zenodo.15675073
+**More detailed methodological descriptions are provided in the author’s MSc thesis, available at the following Zendo repository link** https://doi.org/10.5281/zenodo.15675073